 Evidence:

-Primarily acquired via inhalation but occurring mainly upon reactivation after a period of latency, cryptococcosis has protean manifestations with CM being the most common severe presentation (Table 1).
-In contrast, pulmonary cryptococcosis includes both colonisation (especially in patients with chronic obstructive pulmonary disease) and infection that is underdiagnosed and often subclinical.
-Disseminated cryptococcosis can involve any organ of the body, thus a thorough clinical assessment is required, even in seemingly asymptomatic individuals.24,25 While classical at-risk patient populations include persons living with HIV (PLHIV) and solid organ transplant (SOT) recipients, individuals with other immunosuppressive conditions or receiving immunosuppressant drugs and putatively immunocompetent hosts are affected by cryptococcosis.
-(Table 2 and sDoc 1).
+Primarily acquired via inhalation but occurring mainly upon reactivation after a period of latency, cryptococcosis has protean manifestations with CM being the most common severe presentation.
+Pulmonary cryptococcosis is underdiagnosed and often subclinical.
+Disseminated cryptococcosis can involve any organ of the body, thus a thorough clinical assessment is required, even in seemingly asymptomatic individuals.24,25 While classical at-risk patient populations include persons living with HIV (PLHIV) and solid organ transplant (SOT) recipients, individuals with other immunosuppressive conditions or receiving immunosuppressant drugs and putatively immunocompetent hosts are affected by cryptococcosis (s5).

-Those who survive cryptococcosis still report significant morbidity, ranging from 10%-70% depending on the disease syndrome and severity; underlying predisposing conditions of the host; and the healthcare system in which the patient is managed.26-29 Key outcome determinants of cryptococcosis are discussed in Table 3.
+Those who survive cryptococcosis still report significant morbidity, ranging from 10%-70% depending on the disease syndrome and severity; underlying predisposing conditions of the host; and the healthcare system in which the patient is managed26-29 (s7).

 Recommendations: